soonyz06/MQL5_Old/README.md

 Reasons don't work:
 - Based on TA which probably isn't real
--  Not presistant, pervasive, etc
+-  Not persistent, pervasive, etc
 - Backtests don't accurat4ly enough represent live conditions
 - Slippage, Fees
 - Overfitted despite in and out of sample, limit number of params (df), limit intervals/combinations of optimisation, blah blah..
--
+- Past performance is not a predictor of future results

 Example of Overfitting
 ![overfit](im/a.PNG)